 138. Adopt the OAG's recommended cost of equity of 8.62 percent.
-(OAG)
+(OAG, please see pp. 193-194 of the staff briefing papers.)

 If the Commission adopts the OAG's recommendation it may also want to adopt the OAG's recommendation to remove ALJ Findings 172 through 174 and replace them with the OAG's proposed modified Finding 172 as discussed above.